pieberrykinnie/second-year-guide/4-finding-your-interest.md

 **Signs this may be for you:**
 - You enjoy solving technical challenges and debugging.
-- You like building apps or tools from scratch.
 - You’ve completed personal projects or enjoyed hackathons.
 - You’re curious about how code works under the hood.